boazbk/tcs/lec_19_cryptography.md

 your adversaries will figure out what you are doing.
 And if Alice and Bob meet frequently in a secure location to decide on a new method, they might as well take the opportunity to exchange their secrets.
-These considerations led  Auguste Kerchoffs in 1883 to state the following principle:
+These considerations led  Auguste Kerckhoffs in 1883 to state the following principle:

 >_A cryptosystem should be secure even if everything about the system, except the key, is public knowledge._^[The actual quote is "Il faut qu’il n’exige pas le secret, et qu’il puisse sans inconvénient tomber entre les mains de l’ennemi"  loosely translated as